gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    Encryption Chunk and provided with a SCTP common header to form a complete SCTP packet.

-   Assuming that the EVALID valdiation is successful the SCTP association is established and the ULP can start sending data over the SCTP assocation.
+   Assuming that the EVALID validation is successful the SCTP association is established and the ULP can start sending data over the SCTP association.
 From this point all sets of chunks intended to form a packet will be protected just like EVALID chunk by being the plaint text application data input to DTLS.
-When DTLS has proteced the plaint text input, the produced encrypted DTLS application data record is encaspulated in the Encryption Chunk and the packet is transmitted.
+When DTLS has protected the plaint text input, the produced encrypted DTLS application data record is encapsulated in the Encryption Chunk and the packet is transmitted.

-   In the receiving SCTP stack each incomming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
+   In the receiving SCTP stack each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
 In that association context for the Encryption chunk there will exist reference to one or more DTLS connections used to protect the data.
-The DTLS connection actually used to protect this packet is identifed by two DCI bits in the Encryption chunk's flags.
-Using the identified DTLS session the content of the Encryption chunk is attempted to be processed, including replay protection, decryption and integrity.
+The DTLS connection actually used to protect this packet is identified by two DCI bits in the Encryption chunk's flags.
+Using the identified DTLS session the content of the Encryption chunk is attempted to be processed, including replay protection, decryption, and integrity.
 And if decryption was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as